 EDD Process (Enhanced Due Diligence)

-In cases where a client is deemed to pose a higher than accepted risk, the case is escalated to the chief AML officer or a designee in a process known as enhanced due diligence (EDD).
+In cases where a client is deemed to pose a higher than acceptable risk, the case is escalated to the chief AML officer or a designee in a process known as enhanced due diligence (EDD).
 EDD is the third phase in the AML KYC process flow.

-(1) EDD on High Risk Entities
+(1) EDD on High-Risk Entities

 Legal entity customers include the following entities created by a filing with a state office or with a Secretary of State: